joeynmt/joeynmt/docs/source/faq.rst

 ^^^^^^
 - **Which default hyperparameters should I use?**
    There is no universal answer to this question.
-We recommend you to check publications that used the same data as you're using (or at least the same language pair and data size) and find out how large their models where, how long they trained them etc.
+We recommend you to check publications that used the same data as you're using (or at least the same language pair and data size) and find out how large their models were, how long they trained them etc.
    You might also get inspiration from the benchmarks that we report.
 Their configuration files can be found in the ``configs`` directory.

 - **Which hyperparameters should I change first?**